philipdaubmeier/GraphIoT/src/DigitalstromTwin/README.md

 ## Platform Support

-CompactTimeSeries is targeted for .NET Standard 2.1 or higher.
+DigitalstromTwin is targeted for .NET Standard 2.1 or higher.

 ## License